 L&D has long asked for it but is it ready for it’s close up?
 While L&D’s current data reporting may make the industry feel good but will it stand up to the scrutiny given to financial data reporting.
 As a CLO can you sit with your CFO and defend the numbers, the methodology of collection and the actions taken as a result of them.
 Financial numbers (margins, expense, key ratios) are never good enough and always include the plan for improvement.

 Having the numbers out there without context is going to create some interesting dynamics.
-The L&D for a company are highly contextual.
-This is something that I have long argues as a mitigating force to the use of benchmarks.
+The L&D metrics for a company are highly contextual.
+This is something that I have long argued as a mitigating force to the use of benchmarks.
 Most companies are a cohort of one.
 The growth goals, competitive environment, geographic challenges and legacy paradigms are just a few a few of the things that can make a company’s metrics right for them and them alone.
 Without this context L&D may face pressure from new external and ill-informed senior internal sources.

 Teaching the Test